Resilience in 2020 and Achieving Our 20th

 We believe families should not have to choose between food and medicine and fuel, and we make it our mission to responsibly provide affordable, reliable and accessible fuels to all of the people in the communities we serve.
 This affordable and reliable energy is only possible with responsible transportation and storage of liquid fuels.
 Studies have shown that families save approximately $2,500 on energy every year because of fuels delivered by pipelines across the United States.

-In addition, while we have been responsibly providing affordable, reliable access to fuels for the past 20 years, studies show that our communities will need these affordable and reliable liquid fuels for many years to come.
+In addition, while we have been responsibly providing affordable, reliable access to fuels for more than 20 years, studies show that our communities will need these affordable and reliable liquid fuels for many years to come.
 Pipelines are the most environmentally responsible and safest way to transport and store these liquid fuels that will continue to sustainably play a key role in the U.S. energy supply and supply around the globe for decades to come.

 Source: “Pipelines Deliver Affordable Energy”Association of Oil Pipe Lines 2021